misoul/yellowpage/README.md

 - Autoscrolling

 ## How to start
-1. webpack public/index.js
+1. webpack public/index.js (or: webpack -w)
 2. mv bundle.js public/
-3. python server.py
+3. python server.py (or: go run server.go)

 ## To use